Skipsqueak514/Skipsqueak5.github.io/latest/panel/install/dependencies.md

 # Install Dependencies
-You'll need to install the following dependencies in order to run and use Jexactyl:
+You'll need to install the following dependencies in order to run and use PortalNodes:

 ***